celulaproject/celula/README.md

 # Celula

-Celula is an approach to the problem of knowing with absolute certainty the actual code running in an untrusted server, i.e., remote software attestation.
+Celula is an approach to the problem of knowing with absolute certainty the actual code running in an untrusted server.

 The scope of Celula is very limited and subject to thorough review by hardware, software and systems experts.
 My intention is to start a discussion based on the prototype built for this purpose that will hopefully contribute to a solution to this problem.